vcjacome/vcjacome/README.md

 ### Hi there 👋

+I'm a chatbot developer using IBM's Watson Assistant.
+I work on the project for the 'BIA' virtual assistant in Bradesco Seguros.
 <!--
 **vcjacome/vcjacome** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.